 In" will be prepended to the file name.
 You must have write access to the folder in which you want to create the file.

-Username and Password: Login credentials for the SFTP server.
+Username and Password: Login credentials for the SFTP server

-Currently, SFTP support is limited to username and password credentials.
+Currently, SFTP support is limited to user name and password credentials.
 SSH private key credentials are not supported.

 Looker stores SFTP fingerprints for your SFTP server.
 If you encounter errors with your SFTP delivery, it could indicate that the SFTP fingerprints are invalid.
 In this case, contact your Looker admin.